The unsung hero of the crisis team

 René de Jong

-At the heart of the crisis team—where the current situation is shared, the impact is assessed, bottlenecks are identified, and decisions are made—there is an unwavering presence that brings calm and structure.
-This is the story of the logger: the unsung hero who understands better than anyone that, under the intense pressure of a crisis meeting, a well-maintained logbook can make the difference between chaos and control.
+At the core of the crisis team, where the current situation is shared, impact is assessed, bottlenecks are identified, and decisions are forged, there exists an imperturbable link that brings calm and structure.
+This is the story of the logger: the silent hero who, more than anyone, understands that under the intense pressure of a crisis meeting, a well-maintained logbook can make the difference between chaos and control.

 What does the logger do?

-Logging refers to the process of documenting crisis meetings.
-This is done by the crisis team’s logger.
-The logger briefly records, in concrete terms, what is discussed during the various phases of decision-making.
-This includes situation assessment (what is the situation), analysis (impact, bottlenecks, and possible scenarios), and decision-making (decisions and actions).
-In addition, the logger also tracks the status of actions: for example, whether they are “in progress” or “completed.”
+Logging involves documenting crisis meetings.
+This task is performed by the crisis team's logger.
+The logger concisely and concretely records what is discussed during the various phases of decision-making.
+This includes situation assessment (what is the current situation), judgment formation (impact, bottlenecks, and potential scenarios), and decision-making (decisions and actions).
+Additionally, the logger tracks the status of actions, indicating whether they are 'in progress' or 'completed', for example.

 Why is the logger so important?

 The importance of logging in crisis management cannot be overstated.
-I’ll discuss this in more detail in this blog post, but for the sake of completeness, I’ve summarized it below.
+I elaborate on this in this blog post, but for completeness, I will summarize it below.

 A logbook:

-• Provides a clear picture of the situation (“single point of truth”);
+• Provides a clear and unambiguous picture of the situation ('single point of truth');

 • Facilitates decision-making;

-• Provides an essential overview of decisions and actions and their status;
+• Offers an essential overview of decisions, actions, and their status;

-• Can be used for post-crisis evaluation and research.
+• Can be used for post-crisis evaluation and investigation.

-In practice, the minute-taker is sometimes viewed merely as a silent note-taker, though this is far from ideal.
-The minute-taker should, in fact, be a full-fledged team member.
-A good minute-taker is assertive (and thus, in that sense, not a “silent” hero) and does not hesitate to speak up when matters are unclear—or when team members are in danger of skipping important steps in the decision-making process.
-A good logger plays an active role in supporting the chairperson in guiding the meeting process.
-In short, the logger acts as the guardian of the structure and completeness of the recorded information.
+In practice, the logger is sometimes merely perceived as a silent note-taker, which is far from ideal.
+The logger should, in fact, be a fully-fledged team member.
+An effective logger is articulate (thus, not a 'silent' hero in that sense) and does not hesitate to speak up when matters are unclear or when team members risk overlooking crucial steps in the decision-making process.
+A proficient logger plays an active role in supporting the chairperson in guiding the meeting process.
+In essence, the logger acts as the guardian of the structure and completeness of the recorded information.

 The Logger and the Information Manager

-The logger and the information manager play different but complementary roles in the context of crisis management and information management.
-While the logger focuses on documenting the crisis meetings themselves, the information manager’s focus is on coordinating and managing all information during a crisis.
-As a result, the information manager plays a key role both before and after the crisis meetings.
+The logger and the information manager fulfill distinct yet complementary roles within crisis management and information management.
+While the logger focuses on documenting the crisis meetings themselves, the information manager's primary focus is on coordinating and managing all information throughout a crisis.
+Consequently, the information manager plays a crucial role both before and after crisis meetings.

-Prior to the crisis meeting, it is the information manager’s responsibility to collect and aggregate information, both from internal sources within the organization (such as departments and other crisis teams) and from external sources (such as the situational overview prepared by the communications department and up-to-date information from the National Crisis Management System (LCMS)).
-This serves as input for the crisis team’s assessment during the meetings.
+Prior to the crisis meeting, the information manager is responsible for collecting and aggregating information from both internal sources within the organization (such as departments and other crisis teams) and external sources (such as the situational awareness report prepared by the communications department and current information from the National Crisis Management System (LCMS)).
+This serves as input for the crisis team's situation assessment during meetings.

-Following the crisis meeting, it is the information manager’s responsibility to create an up-to-date overview—a kind of management summary detailing the most recent status of affairs.
+Following the crisis meeting, the information manager is responsible for creating an up-to-date overview; a type of management summary detailing the latest status.
 This summary can be shared with the entire crisis organization and, if necessary, with other stakeholders.
-The logbook maintained by the logger also serves as a reliable source of information here, covering everything from the current situation to decisions made and actions taken.
+The logbook maintained by the logger also serves as a reliable source of information, covering everything from the current situation to decisions made and actions taken.
 Together, the logger and the information manager ensure a well-organized flow of information throughout the entire crisis situation.

 In conclusion

-An effective crisis team with a competent logger benefits from structure, clarity, and a collective memory.
-This unsung hero therefore deserves recognition as an indispensable team member in any crisis situation.
+An effective crisis team, supported by a competent logger, benefits from structure, clarity, and a collective memory.
+This silent hero therefore deserves recognition as an indispensable team member in every crisis situation.

 Read more.